Pope Leo XIV accepts Bishop David Zubik's retirement from the Diocese of Pittsburgh, appoints new bishop

 The Catholic Diocese of Pittsburgh will have its 13th bishop in its history.

-The Holy See announced that Pope Leo XV has accepted the resignation of Bishop David Zubik at 6 a.m. local time.
+The Holy See announced that Pope Leo XIV has accepted the resignation of Bishop David Zubik at 6 a.m. local time.
 Zubik reached the mandatory retirement age of 75 last September.

 In his place, Pope Leo named Auxiliary Bishop Mark Eckman as the 13th bishop of the Catholic Diocese of Pittsburgh.